brady-dfir/PacketSleuth/README.md

-# PCAP Analysis Tool
+# PacketSleuth

 ## Overview
-A python script that parses PCAP files, summarizes traffic, and flags suspicious activity.
+PacketSleuth is a python script that parses PCAP files, summarizes traffic, and flags suspicious activity.
 This tool identifies and extracts per-packet metadata such as source/destination IPs, ports, and protocols.
 This tool also computes activity summaries and detects port scans, repeated failed attempts, and connection spikes.
 Results are exported as CSV reports.

 ## Key Features
 Identify top talkers by packet and byte counts